lands-town/lands-map/README.md

+# lands-map

-# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ```bash
 # Install dependencies (only the first time)